sergueik/springboot_study/sqlite_jdbc/README.md

-This directory contains a skeleton spring/sqlite JDBC project based on [Spring Boot MVC Demo with JDBC and SqlServer](https://github.com/wuwei1024/SpringBoot-MVC-JDBC-SqlServer) but with SQLite instead  of MS SQL Server accessed through JDBC.
+This directory contains a skeleton spring/sqlite JDBC project based on [Spring Boot MVC Demo with JDBC and SqlServer](https://github.com/wuwei1024/SpringBoot-MVC-JDBC-SqlServer) but with SQLite instead of MS SQL Server still accessed through JDBC

 ### Prerequisites